 Moreover, on the managerial level, it allows managers to perform reactively than proactively.
-Especially for start-up and small businesses, it is more important to be in a good relationship with the best talents in the company who were loyal and grew together, having an in-depth understanding of the core value.
+Especially for start-ups and small businesses, it is more important to be in a good relationship with the best talents in the company who were loyal and grew together, having an in-depth understanding of the core value.
 Moreover, Glassdoor states that "the average cost per hire is almost $4,000" and takes more than a month to hire new talent, which means losing talent could be the break in sustaining growth.
 Therefore, it is crucial to look after employees in times of exponential growth.

 3. Cash Flow Crunch

 Cash flow crunch is the most common mistake made by small businesses.
 An increase in growth means an increase in money flowing into the company, but at the same time, it means an increase in expenses to sustain the service or supply the product to meet the demand.
-Start-ups and small businesses mostly don't have experience managing a high volume of money going in and out, which opens doors to higher expense without realizing it.
-Consequently, it leads to poor cash flow and ultimately stops the growth and impactful enough to destroy the entire business.
+Start-ups and small businesses mostly don't have experience managing a high volume of money going in and out, which opens doors to higher expenses without realizing it.
+Consequently, it leads to poor cash flow and ultimately stops the growth and is impactful enough to destroy the entire business.
 Therefore, it is crucial to modernize the payments system by using software like to automate payments and receivables, leave a full audit trail, reduce manual work, and increase accuracy while saving time.
 As cash is required for any business to operate, it is vital to avoid creating a bottleneck in the cash flow.

-4. Lose Sight of Competitor
+4. Lose Sight of Competitors